 Overland Wagon

 The overland wagon came in many varieties, ranging from the reinforced farm wagon to the specifically designed Murphywagon.
 The typical covered wagon used in the 1840s, 1850s, and 1860s was nicknamed a "prairie schooner".
 Anyone traveling west on a trail was outfitted with heavy supplies that slowed the speed of the trip.
 The general rule was to carry no more than 2,500 pounds of supplies.
 The basic staples were flour, bacon, coffee, sugar, and salt.
-The wagon also carried cooking and bedding equipment as well as tools, farm equipment, and personal possessions.
+The wagon also carried cooking equipment and bedding, as well as tools, farm equipment, and personal possessions.
 All of these varied supplies left little or no space for travelers, who usually walked the distance.
 Quite often the trails were littered with debris of abandoned supplies thrown out to lighten loads and make better time.

 Overland travel was difficult and the wagons served as "ships" across a "sea" of land.
-Mormons, mountain men, forty-niners, and dream seekers followed the trails west.
+Mormons, mountain men, forty-niners, and other dream seekers followed trails west.
 The end of trail travel came as the railroads were built across the country.
 The tedious task of crossing the Great American Desert and western mountains had come to an end.

 Park footer